String Quartets, Op. 76 (Haydn): Recapitulation

 In measure 108, the beginning of the recapitulation begins just as the beginning of the exposition, with the 2nd violin, viola, and cello sustaining a tonic chord while the 1st violin plays the sunrise motif above it.
 In measure 135, the allegro con spirito sixteenth-note section returns in the 1st violin, punctuated by staccato eighth notes in the other instruments.
 The sixteenth notes trade off to the 2nd violin, culminating in an all-instrument unison in measure 140.
 After this, the opening theme returns again, with the solo line beginning with the cello and moving up through the viola to the 2nd violin.
 In measure 151, all strings crescendo to the returning sixteenth-note theme in measure 152.

 In measure 162, the staccato eighth-note trade-off section returns, in the tonic key and piano dynamic.
 A fortissimo appears in measure 172, beginning the lead into the I^{7} chord fermata.
 Beginning in the following measure, the viola, and two violins pass each other the opening sunrise motif for a measure at a time, while the remaining instruments sustain chords.
 The tonic returns in measure 181, with a brief teaser of the staccato eighth-note theme, to be replaced by the sixteenth notes played by all instruments in the fortissimo dynamic.
 In the final three bars, all four instruments play a succession of tonic B♭ major chords.

 No. 5

 The Quartet No. 64, Op.
 76, No. 5, is in D major.
 It is sometimes called the Largo or Friedhofsquartett (Graveyard-Quartet).
 Both monikers stem from its substantial slow movement, which dominates the work.

 "[It is] called the Graveyard Quartet because the second movement ... is often played at burials", writes Sonia Simmenauer in her book Muss es sein?: Leben im Quartett.

+Another, more practical and ironic explanation states that it is called the "Graveyard" or "Cemetery" Largo because of the many sharps (the German word for musical sharps is Kreuze, which also means "crosses"): "The Friedhofs-Largo [Cemetery Largo](due to the many sharps!), dreaded for its deficient purity, is reminiscent of Bruckner," wrote Ernst Heimeran in 1936.Heimeran, Ernst (1936).
+"Das stillvergnügte Streichquartett" Original German text: "Das wegen seiner mangelhaften Reinheit gefürchtete Friedhof-Largo (wegen der vielen Kreuze!) gemahnt an Bruckner."
+This explanation aligns with the musical context, as the key of F♯ major (with six sharps) typically conveys light and clarity rather than sadness.
+Consequently, the nickname may stem purely from notation rather than a somber mood.

 "The focus and core of the work is the extended Largo in the unusual and remote key of F♯ major", writes German music journalist Felix Werthschulte.
 "A melancholy-beautiful lament ... the main theme resounds, but becomes quieter and quieter, before the music finally falls silent.
 A farewell in tones—grieving, but also solemn and dignified."
 Werthschule adds that the movement "is still sometimes played at funeral services, because this music not only sounds sad, it also gives comfort."